Heathrow Airport Holdings: Corporate affairs

 As BAA, the company stated that its name did not stand for anything.
 It was still widely referred to as the "British Airports Authority" by both the media and the public, though the Authority was dissolved following the 1986 privatisation.
 BAA should not be confused with BA, the abbreviation of British Airways.

 The company's former logo, composed of three green triangles, was created by John Lloyd and Jim Northover of the design consultancy Lloyd Northover, at the time of the privatisation in 1986.

 The original BAA plc was acquired in 2006 by Airport Development and Investment Limited (ADI), a new company formed by the Ferrovial consortium.
 In October 2008, ADI changed its name to BAA Limited, and on 15 October 2012, the company announced that it had changed its name to Heathrow Airport Holdings.
 Colin Matthews, Chief Executive of the company, said that, given the reduction in the number of airports owned by the company, the BAA name was no longer appropriate; after the sale of Stansted, Heathrow Airport would account for 95% of the company's business.
 Each remaining airport owned by the company reverted to operating under its own name rather than the BAA banner.

 As a major client of the UK construction industry, it is a member of the Construction Clients' Group, which represents client views to the government's Strategic Forum for Construction.

-Ownership
+Ownership (as FGP Topco Limited)

 Head office

 The company's head office is located in the Compass Centre on the grounds of Heathrow Airport in Hounslow.
 The Compass Centre previously served as a British Airways flight crew centre.
 When Heathrow Terminal 5 opened on 27 March 2008, British Airways staff, including crew check-in staff, relocated from the Compass Centre to Terminal 5.

 The original BAA plc's head office was located near London Victoria station in the City of Westminster, London.